Investor Action Reminder: The Schall Law Firm Encourages Investors in PLAYSTUDIOS, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - April 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against PLAYSTUDIOS, Inc. f/k/a Acies Acquisition Corp. ("PLAYSTUDIOS" or "the Company") MYPS MYPSW, ACAC))) for violations of the federal securities laws.
+Los Angeles, California--(Newsfile Corp. - May 2, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against PLAYSTUDIOS, Inc. f/k/a Acies Acquisition Corp. ("PLAYSTUDIOS" or "the Company") MYPS (NASDAQ: MYPSW) (NASDAQ: ACAC) for violations of the federal securities laws.

 Investors who purchased PLAYSTUDIOS shares between June 22, 2021 and March 1, 2022, both dates inclusive (the "Class Period"), including, but not limited to, those who purchased or acquired the Company's securities pursuant to the offering of the private investment in public equity ("PIPE" offering); held common stock of Acies Acquisition Corp. ("Acies") as of May 25, 2021, and were eligible to vote at Acies' June 16, 2021 special meeting who exchanged their shares of Acies stock for shares of PLAYSTUDIOS stock pursuant to the merger of Acies and Old PLAYSTUDIOS; or purchased or otherwise acquired PLAYSTUDIOS common stock pursuant to or traceable to the Acies' Registration Statement and Proxy Statement issued in connection with the June 2021 merger, are encouraged to contact the firm before June 6, 2022.